Fran and Mary Alice Host

 The son of a public school teacher and a stay-at-home mother, Ed learned the value of hard work and the importance of standing up for what is right at an early age.
 After graduating at the top of his law school class, he was recruited to work at one of the nation’s leading law firms in Washington, D.C.
 But a desire to make an impact in the lives of young people inspired Ed to move to Wisconsin to teach at Marquette University Law School.

 A Supreme Court for Us

 The Wisconsin Supreme Court belongs to the people, not partisan political parties.
 We deserve a fair, independent court with justices who will serve the people of Wisconsin.
 Ed Fallone will serve the people of our state with integrity.

 The job of the Wisconsin Supreme Court is to preserve the ability of the people to govern ourselves.
 Unfortunately, former Governor Scott Walker appointed Justice Daniel Kelly whose only allegiance is to a political party.
 Ed Fallone will restore justice to the court by ensuring our court works for us.

 The Supreme Court is supposed to make sure we all receive equal treatment under the law.
-But recent court decisions have shown that it is more interested in protecting special interests like Foxconn.
+But recent court decisions have shown that it is more interested in protecting special interests.
 We deserve a court that treats every person and group that comes before it fairly.

 Our Supreme Court should be free from the influence of special interest donors and political pressure.
 Unfortunately, recent changes have allowed the court to make decisions on cases where there is a clear conflict of interest because of campaign contributions.
 Ed Fallone will bring independence back to the court by keeping money and politics out of his decisions.